sealmove/xhronicle/README.md

 | -t | --till | date/time | only show command
 | -s | --session | session id | only show commands ran during [session]

 There is also an option to strip colors.
-It accepts no arguments.
+It accepts no arguments:

 | Short | Long | Meaning
 |-------|------|----------